Ectopic pregnancy: Tube damage

 Tubal pregnancy is when the egg is implanted in the fallopian tubes.
 Hair-like cilia located on the internal surface of the fallopian tubes carry the fertilized egg to the uterus.
-Fallopian cilia are sometimes seen in reduced numbers subsequent to an ectopic pregnancy, leading to a hypothesis that cilia damage in the fallopian tubes is likely to lead to an ectopic pregnancy.
+Fallopian cilia are sometimes seen in reduced numbers after an ectopic pregnancy, leading to a hypothesis that cilia damage in the fallopian tubes is likely to lead to an ectopic pregnancy.
 Women who smoke have a higher chance of an ectopic pregnancy in the fallopian tubes.
 Smoking leads to risk factors of damaging and destroying cilia.
 As cilia degenerate, the amount of time it takes for the fertilized egg to reach the uterus will increase.
-The fertilized egg, if it does not reach the uterus in time, will hatch from the non-adhesive zona pellucida and implant itself inside the fallopian tube, thus causing the ectopic pregnancy.
+The fertilized egg, if it does not reach the uterus in time, will hatch from the non-adhesive zona pellucida and implant itself inside the fallopian tube, thus causing ectopic pregnancy.

 Women with pelvic inflammatory disease (PID) have a high occurrence of ectopic pregnancy.
-This results from the build-up of scar tissue in the fallopian tubes, causing damage to cilia.
+This results from the build-up of scar tissue in the fallopian tubes, causing damage to the cilia.
 However, if both tubes were completely blocked, so that sperm and egg were physically unable to meet, then fertilization of the egg would naturally be impossible, and neither normal pregnancy nor ectopic pregnancy could occur.
 Intrauterine adhesions (IUA) present in Asherman's syndrome can cause ectopic cervical pregnancy or, if adhesions partially block access to the tubes via the ostia, ectopic tubal pregnancy.
 Asherman's syndrome usually occurs from intrauterine surgery, most commonly after D&C. Endometrial/pelvic/genital tuberculosis, another cause of Asherman's syndrome, can also lead to ectopic pregnancy as infection may lead to tubal adhesions in addition to intrauterine adhesions.

 Tubal ligation can predispose to ectopic pregnancy.
 Reversal of tubal sterilization (tubal reversal) carries a risk for ectopic pregnancy.
 This is higher if more destructive methods of tubal ligation (tubal cautery, partial removal of the tubes) have been used than less destructive methods (tubal clipping).
 A history of a tubal pregnancy increases the risk of future occurrences to about 10%.
 This risk is not reduced by removing the affected tube, even if the other tube appears normal.
-The best method for diagnosing this is to do an early ultrasound.
+The best method for diagnosing this is to perform an early ultrasound.

+Endometriosis

+Endometriosis is a disease in which cells similar to those of the endometrium, the tissue covering the inside of the uterus, grow outside the uterus.
+An embryo attaching to such lesions leads to an ectopic pregnancy.
+The results of a 30-year study of reproductive and pregnancy outcomes, involving 14,000+ women of childbearing age, were presented at the 2015 European Society of Human Reproduction and Embryology (ESHRE) annual congress.
+39% of the study group had surgically confirmed endometriosis.
+Compared to their peers, the endometriosis subgroup had a 76% higher risk for miscarriage and a 270% higher risk for ectopic pregnancy.
+The higher risk of endometriosis was attributed to increased pelvic inflammation and structural and functional changes in the uterine lining.